 For most couples, a signature cocktail is about capturing the theme of the day rather than trying to match certain flavors with your S.O.'s personality traits.
 But, that doesn't mean you can't pick a cocktail that speaks to each of you.
 "A lot of times we have a 'his' and 'hers,'" Strickler says.
 Your groom may want to serve his signature old fashioned, for instance, while you may be leaning toward something more refreshing.
 In the spirit of compromise, serve both!
 And don't worry about overwhelming the bartenders.
 Your caterers should be prepared to accommodate the flow of guest so no one's waiting too long to get their hands on the tasty drinks.

-Start with Your Go-To Order
+Start With Your Go-To Order

 Only armed with amateur drink-making skills?
 Start by considering the flavors and drinks you gravitate toward on an average Saturday night out.
 "I try to find out what the couple normally drinks, what flavors they are interested in and drawn to, and what flavors they don't like," Strickler says.
 In general, cocktails fall into four categories: strong like a Manhattan, sour like a Tom Collins, sweet like a French martini, or low alcohol, with something like sparkling wine as the base.
 The choice is yours, but Strickler suggests serving a low-alcohol option.
-It can save money, and it'll keep your Uncle Tom from getting too rowdy on the dance floor.
+It can save money, and it'll keep anyone from getting too rowdy on the dance floor.

 Incorporate Trendy Flavors